pointfreeco/swift-issue-reporting/Sources/IssueReporting/Documentation.docc/Articles/CreatingTestHelpers.md

 ## Case studies

-We have two main uses cases for IssueReporting in our libraries:
+We have two main uses cases for Issue Reporting in our libraries:

   * In the [Composable Architecture][tca-gh] we provide a `TestStore` tool that allows one to test their features.
 It allows you to send actions to the store and assert on how state changes, and